Skip to contents

 Aggregating site-species data to a coarser spatial scale

 We’ll use the previously defined object to run our example.
 To aggregate the presence-absence of species within each pixel of the new grid, we’ll use the max() function (as the fun argument).
 As such, coarser pixels which contains a mix of presence and absence of certain species, we’ll be considered as having the species present.
+Only when the species is absent from all of the finer scale sites will the coarser pixel show the species as absent.

 site_species_agg <- fb_aggregate_site_data(